kaliabadi/cooking/README.md

 This repository contains everything required to run, build and test the cooking web application

+## User Stories

+1: As a user, I would like to see a list of recipies.
+2: As a user, I would like to search for a recipie based on a suitible criteria

 only external dependency other than the node modules is mongodb: